 Asbestosis and Mesothelioma

-Asbestosis is not a cancer, but it has been shown to increase the likelihood of a person developing lung cancer or mesothelioma in the future.
-Asbestosis is a chronic respiratory disease caused when asbestos fibers are inhaled, lodging in the alveol.
+Asbestosis is not cancer, but it has been shown to increase the likelihood of a person developing lung cancer or mesothelioma in the future.
+Asbestosis is a chronic respiratory disease caused when asbestos fibres are inhaled, lodging in the Alveoli.

 The function of the Alveoli involves the absorption of oxygen and the expulsion of Carbon Dioxide.
-If the tiny air sacs in the lungs are hindered from the exchange, the constant “shortness of breath” may be present.
-Asbestosis will continue to progresses as time passes.
-Lungs will become more stiff and scarring increases.
+If the tiny air sacs in the lungs are hindered from the exchange, then constant “shortness of breath” may be present.
+Asbestosis will continue to progress as time passes.
+The lungs will become more stiff and scarring increases.

 Asbestosis can also largely contribute to cardiac issues.
-Lungs and the heart work together.
-With the damage caused to the lungs, is can lead to high blood pressure and heart disease.
+The lungs and heart work together.
+Any damage caused to the lungs can lead to high blood pressure and heart disease.
 Heart problems can be an early indicator of asbestosis.

-Mesothelioma develops in the lining of the lungs, as asbestos fibers are inhaled.
+Mesothelioma develops in the lining of the lungs, as asbestos fibres are inhaled.
 The symptoms are a lot more severe and the prognosis, once diagnosed is between 4 to 12 months until death.

 Whether it is from working with asbestos material, or living/working within an asbestos present environment.
 It is crucial that precautions be taken whenever there is a likelihood of asbestos material is present.

-The latency period between the initial expose to asbestos and diagnosis of asbestosis and mesothelioma can range from 10 to 40 years.
+The latency period between the initial exposure to asbestos and diagnosis of asbestosis and mesothelioma can range from 10 to 40 years.

-For further information, refer to the WA Mesothelioma Register www.australianasbestosnetwork.org.au/asbestos-about/asbestos-research/epidemiological-research/wa-mesothelioma-register/
+For further information, refer to the WA Mesothelioma Register.